 Total memory as a function of entities number and message size

-In this section, we report the total memory used by either publisher or subscriber applications in both Best-Effort and Reliable modes, using UDP transport, an RMW history of 4 slots, an MTU of 512 B and an XRCE-DDS history of 4 slots.
+In this section, we report the total memory used by either publisher or subscriber applications in both Best-Effort and Reliable modes, using UDP transport, an RMW history of 8 shared slots, an MTU of 512 B and an XRCE-DDS history of 4 slots.
 The total memory consumption is reported as a function of the entity number and message size.

 The number of publishers/subscribers has been varied, which is equivalent to changing the number of topics, since in our design of the set-up we associate each publisher/subscriber with just one topic.

 In principle, in the Reliable case one can occupy the generated buffers with message sizes up to MTU × XRCE_history, whereas in the Best-Effort case it can be filled with messages with size up to MTU, which correspond respectively to to 512 B × 4 = 2048 B and 512 B with our default chosen values.
-This is due to the absence of fragmentation in Best-Effort communication streams, while, thanks to fragmentation, an entity functioning in Reliable mode can send/receive a message opportunely chunked in a number of pieces equal to the XRCE_history, each of the size of the MTU.
+This is due to the absence of fragmentation in Best-Effort communication streams, while, thanks to fragmentation, an entity communicating in Reliable mode can send/receive a message opportunely chunked in a number of pieces equal to the XRCE_history, each of the size of the MTU.
 However, from table 1 one can see the message size only ranges from 0 and 1366 B in the case of Reliable entities, and between 0 and 490 B for entities in Best-Effort mode.
-This is due to the fact that in both cases some memory is consumed by headers and, most importantly, in the Reliable case some is consumed by confirmation messages such as heartbeats and acknacks.
+This is due to the fact that in both cases some memory is consumed by headers and, most importantly, in the Reliable case, some is consumed by confirmation messages such as heartbeats and acknacks.

 Fig 3: Total memory usage (in Bytes) of micro-ROS publisher and subscription applications in both Best-Effort and Reliable modes with UDP transport, default parameters and as a function of the entities number (x axis) and of the message size (legend).